nuxt-modules/leaflet/docs/about/q&a.md

 The library's initial versions (1.x) were intended to be a drop-in replacement for the Mapbox’s OSS version (1.x) with additional functionality, but have evolved a lot since then.
 :::

-If you want to use MapLibre with Nuxt, you can use the [Vue MapLibre](https://indoorequal.github.io/vue-maplibre-gl/) module which has some documentation for Nuxt.
+If you want to use MapLibre with Nuxt, we recommend using the [Nuxt MapLibre](https://gugustinette.github.io/nuxt-maplibre) module.

-We are also working on a dedicated Nuxt module for MapLibre.

 ## Will Leaflet.draw be supported in the future ?